ChenyunWu/PhraseCutDataset/README.md

 - **Step 1: Save predictions to black-and-white PNG images in a folder.**

   We call each phrase-region pair as a "task", and provide a unique "task_id" for each task.
 The file name of each image should be "**task_id**.png".
 The image size should be identical with the input image.
 Set pixels to "1" (or "white") for your predicted region, and the rest area "0" (or "black").
-  We provide a naive example called [box_rand_predictor](utils/predictor_examples.py).
+  We provide naive example predictors  in [utils/predictor_examples.py](utils/predictor_examples.py).

 - **Step 2: Evaluate.**
 ```bash
 python evaluate.py --split=val --pred_path=path/to/your/prediction/folder --pred_name=your_method_name
 ```
 Make sure to set "split" to the actual split you are predicting.
-The optional "pred_name" is only used to log results to summary files for the convenience of comparing different methods.
+The optional "pred_name" is only used to log results to summary files for the convenience of comparing different methods (in 'output/eval_refvg' by default).

 The evalation results will be printed in the console, and saved to a "results.txt" file in the parent directory of your "pred_path".

 **Additional option:**

 Saving all perdition results can consume a lot of time and space.
-If you are using Python for your predictor, you can use our ['Evaluator'](utils/evaluator.py) class.
+If your predictor is implemented in Python, you can use our ['Evaluator'](utils/evaluator.py) class.
 It updates the evaluation after predicting on each image, so that predictions on previous images do not need to be saved.

-First initialize an evaluator, then enumerate over images and call `evaluator.eval_single_img(...)` after predicting on all referring phrases of each image, finally call `evaluator.analyze_stats(...)` to get the final evaluation results.
+First initialize an evaluator, then enumerate over images and call `evaluator.eval_single_img(...)` after predicting on all referring phrases of each image, finally call `evaluator.analyze_stats(...)` to get the evaluation results.
 See the 'evaluate_from_pred_folder' function in [evaluate.py](evaluate.py) as an example.